 Prohibitions including whether you can bring your dog:

 There is no camping available in Buderim Forest Park.
-If you are staying overnight in the area, you can try
+If you want to stay overnight in the area near these falls, you can try

 Shire of Maroochy